Zhang Weili: Early career

 Zhang made her professional MMA debut in 2013.
 After losing her professional debut to Meng Bo by unanimous decision, she would go on to win 11 straight fights before challenging Simone Duarte for the Kunlun Fight Female Strawweight Championship on May 25, 2017, at Kunlun Fight MMA 11.
 She won the fight via TKO in the second round.

 Zhang made her first title defense against Aline Sattelmayer on June 1, 2017, at Kunlun Fight MMA 12.
 She won the fight by unanimous decision.

 On July 22, 2017, Zhang attempted to win a second title, when she challenged Seo Ye-dam (서예담) for the vacant Top FC Strawweight Championship at TOP FC 15.
 She won the fight via TKO in the second round to capture the title.

 In her next bout, Zhang made her second KLF title defense on August 28, 2017, at Kunlun Fight MMA 14 against Marilia Santos.
 She won the fight via TKO in the second round.

-Zhang would fight one more time for KLF, amassing a record of 16-1 and improving her winning streak to 16 before signing with the UFC.
+Zhang would fight one more time for KLF, amassing a record of 16–1 and improving her winning streak to 16 before signing with the UFC.

 Ultimate Fighting Championship

 Zhang made her promotion debut on August 4, 2018, at UFC 227 against Danielle Taylor.
 She won the fight via unanimous decision.

 On November 24, 2018, Zhang faced Jessica Aguilar at UFC Fight Night: Blaydes vs. Ngannou 2.
-She won the fight via a submission in round one.
+She won the fight via an armbar submission in the first round.

 Zhang faced Tecia Torres on March 3, 2019, at UFC 235.
 She won the fight via unanimous decision.